7h3v01c3/tutorials/regnet-setup-for-developers.md

 # Divi Regnet Setup for Developers

-Walkthrough for running one or two Divi nodes in regnet on a single machine.
+Walkthrough for running one or more Divi nodes in regnet on a single machine.
 Use this for integration development, RPC experiments, or ZMQ testing without touching mainnet or testnet.

 ## Prerequisites